This post may contain affiliate links. For more information, please see my full disclosure policy.

-A few weeks ago, as part of our Back to School Extravaganza, we shared a fall-inspired activity that uses different fonts to help your little learners practice their letter recognition skills and today, we’re continuing that theme.
+A few weeks ago, we shared a fall-inspired activity that uses different fonts to help your little learners practice their letter recognition skills and today, we’re continuing that theme.

 As your child learns to read, they’ll encounter a number of different fonts in books, magazines, newspapers, and even within the online space.